canonical/rockcraft/docs/how-to/build-a-12-factor-app-rock.rst

 How to build a 12-Factor app rock
 *********************************

-The following how-to guides provide instructions on managing and configuring rocks for 12-factor applications.
+The following how-to guide provides instructions on managing and configuring rocks for 12-factor applications.

 Include extra files in the OCI image